li11ianc/household-income-mexican-migrants/01-proposal/proposal.md

 We will consider the potential interaction between principal occupation and number of years of school completed, since those are generally interconnected.
-We may also consider the interactions between
+We may also consider the interaction between documentation type and occupation type, although the effect may be insignificant.

 We will select our model using AIC criteria, because since we’re dealing with people, we want to build a model that accounts for volatile human